-Based on the conceptual site plan (Scheme 3) prepared by HPA Architecture, the site will be developed with one (1) new warehouse.
-The building will be $98,000\pm$ ft2 in size, centrally located in the southern half of the site.
-Dock-high doors will be constructed along the northern building wall.
-The building is expected to be surrounded by asphaltic concrete in the parking and driving lanes, Portland cement concrete in the truck court area, and limited areas of concrete flatwork and landscape planters.
+SCG was provided with conceptual site plan by the client.
+Based on this plan, the site will be developed with one (1) commercial/industrial building, identified as Building 18.
+The building will be 217,136± ft2 in size and will be located in the central area of the site.
+Based on the site plan provided to our office, the building will include, 40 dock-high doors along the west building wall.
+The building will be surrounded by asphaltic concrete pavements in the parking and drive lanes, Portland cement concrete pavements in the loading dock areas, and limited areas of concrete flatwork and landscape planters throughout.

 Detailed structural information has not been provided.
-It is assumed that the new building will be a single-story structure of tilt-up concrete construction, supported on a conventional shallow foundation system with a concrete slab-on-grade floor.
-Based on the assumed construction, maximum column and wall loads are expected to be on the order of 100 kips and 4 to 7 kips per linear foot, respectively.
+We assume that the new building will be a single-story structure of tilt-up concrete construction, typically supported on a conventional shallow foundation system with a concrete slab-on-grade floor.
+Based on the assumed construction, maximum column and wall loads are expected to be on the order of 100 kips and 4 to 6 kips per linear foot, respectively.

-No significant amounts of below grade construction, such as basements or crawl spaces, are expected to be included in the proposed development.
-Based on the assumed topography, cuts and fills of up to 2 to 3± feet are expected to be necessary to achieve the proposed site grades.
+No significant amounts of below-grade construction, such as basements or crawl spaces, are expected to be included in the proposed development.
+Based on the assumed topography, cuts and fills of up to 4 to 7± feet are expected to be necessary to achieve the proposed site grades.